Jakafi Patient assistance program

 What is Jakafi?

-- Polycythemia vera (a condition where your bone marrow produces too many red blood cells) in adults.
-It is prescribed when a medication called hydroxyurea has already been taken but it didn’t work well enough or its side effects couldn’t be tolerated.
+- Polycythemia vera, a condition where your bone marrow produces too many red blood cells in adults.
+It is prescribed when a medication called hydroxyurea has already been taken but it didn’t work well enough or its side effects could not be tolerated.

-- Acute graft-versus-host disease in adults and children over 12 years old, who have already taken a corticosteroid but found it didn’t work well enough.
+- Acute graft-versus-host disease (GVHD) in adults and children over 12 years old, who have already taken corticosteroids, but found it didn’t work well enough.

 Jakafi active ingredients

 The active ingredient in Jakafi is called ruxolitinib.
-When you take Jakafi, the ruxolitinib it contains binds with a type of enzyme in your body called janus associated kinases (JAKs).
+When you take Jakafi, the ruxolitinib it contains attaches itself to a type of enzyme in your body called janus associated kinases (JAKs).

-These enzymes are used by your immune system to cause inflammation and they play a role in causing or worsening your condition.
+These enzymes are used by your immune system to cause inflammation.
+They play a role in causing or worsening your condition.
 Myelofibrosis and polycythemia vera are associated with mutations in genes that make these JAK enzymes.
 Your condition may be caused by your JAK enzymes not working properly.
 By binding with JAK enzymes, ruxolitinib turns them off, reducing the effect they have on your body.
 This can reduce any inflammation caused by your condition, helping to provide relief from your symptoms.